nolafs/renaissance-website/site/content/about/_index.md

       name: Greg Jones
       position: Head of PR & Communications
       text: >
-        A mainstay of the UK Games PR scene for over 18 years, our Head of PR & Communications, Greg Jones, has held positions with some of the biggest names in the business from Microsoft Xbox, THQ and Warner Bros to 505 Games, SEGA UK and Disney Interactive.
+        A mainstay of the UK Games PR scene for over 18 years our Head of PR & Communications, Greg Jones, has held positions with some of the biggest names in the business from Microsoft Xbox, THQ and Warner Bros to 505 Games, SEGA UK and Disney Interactive.